Kenny Stills: Professional career

-New Orleans Saints
+New Orleans Saints (first stint)

-The New Orleans Saints selected Stills in the fifth round (144th overall) of the 2013 NFL Draft.
+The New Orleans Saints selected Stills in the fifth round (144th overall) of the 2013 NFL draft.
 Stills was the 16th wide receiver drafted in 2013.

 On May 10, 2013, the New Orleans Saints signed Stills to a four-year, $2.35 million contract that includes a signing bonus of $194,452.

 Throughout training camp, Stills competed against Joe Morgan, Nick Toon, and Andy Tanner to be the third wide receiver on the Saints’ depth chart.
 Head coach Sean Payton named Stills the fourth wide receiver on the depth chart to begin the regular season, behind Marques Colston, Lance Moore, and Nick Toon.

-Stills made his NFL debut in the season-opener against the Atlanta Falcons and caught two passes for 86 yards in a 23-17 victory.
-In Week 2, Stills earned his first NFL start and caught a ten-yard pass during a 16-14 win at the Tampa Bay Buccaneers.
-During Week 6, Stills made three catches for 64 yards and caught his first NFL touchdown during the Saints’ 30-27 loss at the New England Patriots.
+Stills made his NFL debut in the season-opener against the Atlanta Falcons and caught two passes for 86 yards in a 23–17 victory.
+In Week 2, Stills earned his first NFL start and caught a ten-yard pass during a 16–14 win at the Tampa Bay Buccaneers.
+During Week 6, Stills made three catches for 64 yards and caught his first NFL touchdown during the Saints’ 30–27 loss at the New England Patriots.
 Stills caught a 34-yard touchdown pass from Saints’ quarterback Drew Brees during the fourth quarter.
-On October 27, 2013, Stills made three receptions for a season-high 129 receiving yards and caught two touchdown passes as the Saints defeated the Buffalo Bills 35-17 in Week 8.
-In Week 15, he caught a season-high four passes for 47 receiving yards in a 27-16 loss at the St. Louis Rams.
+On October 27, 2013, Stills made three receptions for a season-high 129 receiving yards and caught two touchdown passes as the Saints defeated the Buffalo Bills 35–17 in Week 8.
+In Week 15, he caught a season-high four passes for 47 receiving yards in a 27–16 loss at the St. Louis Rams.

 Stills finished his rookie year with 32 receptions for 641 receiving yards and five touchdowns in 16 games and ten starts.
 In 2014, Stills recorded career-highs in receptions with 63 and receiving yards with 931 and three touchdowns in 15 games and seven starts.